livegnik/2way-poc-design/README.md

 * Authorization before any state mutation
 * A single serialized write path for ordered state
 * Scoped synchronization to avoid unbounded scans
-* Peer-level throttling and rate limiting
+* Peer-level throttling using client puzzles with difficulty adjusted to load

 These guarantees hold regardless of peer behavior.